Digital Transformation Guide for Mortgage Lenders in the US

 - How does your organizational culture manage change?

 - What is the organizational commitment to training?

-- Is there formal process governance?
+- Is there a formal process of governance?

 - Are the business and technology strategies synchronized?